MorvanZhou/rethink/README.md

 ## Usage

-Quickly start the note web service with `rethink.run()`, and save your note data locally:
+Quickly start the note web service with `rethink.run()`, and save your note data locally, The default save path is the `.data` folder under the path of this script:

 ```python
 import rethink